Where Analysis and Production Fit In

 E-Discovery Review Checklist

 As we've established, review accounts for a majority of e-discovery costs.
 That expense has driven many experts and practitioners to look for ways to improve review speed and accuracy.
-Technology plays a big part in that discussion as described in detail below.
-But there are other means to improve the review process, including:
+Technology plays a big part in that discussion (as we'll soon discuss), but there are other means to improve the review process, including:

 Ways to Improve the Review Process